OnLine Exhibits

 In 1941, the War Department authorized the organization of over 400 bands for the American military.
 Smaller ensembles often formed out of the larger concert bands, and popular music (such as jazz and big-band music) was reflected in the selections performed by these military bands.

-Members of the 1st Infantry Division Band from Fort Riley, Kansas (pictured at bottom, right), formed a rock 'n roll band to entertain the troops while stationed in Saudi Arabia in 1991.
+Members of the First Infantry Division Band from Fort Riley, Kansas (bottom, left), formed a rock 'n roll band to entertain the troops while stationed in Saudi Arabia in 1991.